Legendary-Phoenix/EncrypSSI-GodamLah-Hackathon-Project/README.md

 It specifically depicts the VC authenticity and integrity verification process.

 7. Smart Contract for Credential Lease Demo Code:
-Demo code written in Solidity (.sol) by Flare Pact for the Smart Contract of Credential Lease
+Demo code written in Solidity (.sol) by Flare Pact for the Smart Contract of Credential Lease (UVP Feature)

 8. Smart Contract for Credential Lease Code Summary:
 Explanation of the Demo code written in Solidity of the Smart Contract